sjtrimble/angular/aio/content/getting-started/index.md

 This tutorial is organized into four parts:

-*JAF: Validate times.
-Offer option to skip parts 2 and 3*

 * Part 1 - Your First App (1.5 hours): You'll create the catalog of products.
 You'll learn about:

     - Components, which are the building blocks of an Angular application